City · Australia · Oceania

 Best Time to Visit

-The best time to visit Perth is during the spring (September to November) and autumn (March to May) months when the weather is mild and pleasant.
-During these periods, temperatures range from 15°C to 25°C (59°F to 77°F), making it ideal for outdoor activities.
-Summer (December to February) can be quite hot, with temperatures often exceeding 30°C (86°F), which might be uncomfortable for some travelers.
-However, this season offers vibrant festivals and events, including the Perth International Arts Festival and the Festival of the Sea.
-Winter (June to August) is the least popular time to visit due to cooler temperatures, ranging from 8°C to 18°C (46°F to 64°F), but it's a great time for budget travel with fewer crowds.
-Regardless of the season, Perth's sunny climate ensures plenty of opportunities for beach outings and outdoor adventures.
+The ideal time to visit Perth is during the spring (September to November) and autumn (March to May) when the weather is mild and comfortable.
+During these seasons, temperatures range from 15°C to 25°C (59°F to 77°F), making outdoor activities more enjoyable.
+Summer (December to February) can be hot, with temperatures often exceeding 30°C (86°F), which may not be suitable for everyone.
+However, this is whale-watching season, and the city hosts numerous festivals and events.
+Winter (June to August) is mild and less crowded, with temperatures ranging from 10°C to 20°C (50°F to 68°F).
+It's a great time for beach activities and exploring the city's attractions without the summer heat.
+Regardless of the season, Perth offers a variety of activities and experiences.

 Weather